freenas/freenas-docs/userguide/shell.rst

 *freenas*, and the current working directory is :file:`~` (*root*'s home directory).

-To change the size of the shell, click the *80x25* drop-down menu and select a different size.

-To copy text from shell, highlight the text, right-click, and select :guilabel:`Copy` from the right-click menu.
-To paste into the shell, click the :guilabel:`Paste` button, paste the text into the box that opens, and click the :guilabel:`OK` button to complete the paste operation.
+The :guilabel:`Set font size` slider adjusts the size of text displayed in the Shell.

+Highlight the text and use :command:`ctrl c` to copy text from the Shell. :command:`ctrl v` is used to paste text into the Shell.

-Shell provides history (use your up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
-When you are finished using Shell, type :command:`exit` to leave the session.
+Shell provides history (use the up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
+Type :command:`exit` to leave the session.

+GUI menus cannot be accessed while using Shell.
-While you are in Shell, you will not have access to any of the other GUI menus.
-If you need to have access to a prompt while using the GUI menus, use :ref:`tmux` instead as it supports multiple shell sessions and the detachment and reattachment of sessions.
+To access a prompt while using the GUI menus, use :ref:`tmux` as it supports multiple shell sessions and the detachment and reattachment of sessions.

-.. note:: Not all of Shell's features render correctly in Chrome.
+.. note:: Not all Shell features render correctly in Chrome.
    Firefox is the recommended browser for using Shell.

 Most FreeBSD command line utilities are available in Shell.
 Additional